ctaepper/flowfact/README.md

 ```

 ##### getUserActivities(userId)
-Fetches a list of activities for user with id userId.
+Fetch a list of activities for user with id userId.
 ```js
 flowfact.getUserActivities('176743-B36562A-5254292CF').then(function (contacts) {
 	// do something with contacts